Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

-Auto-Scaling essentials, Launch Templates, ASG, Load Balancers, and best practices
+Auto Scaling with Launch Templates, ASGs, Elastic Load Balancers, scaling policies, and best practices

 Key Concepts